Linda Nosková: 2019–21: Professional debut, ITF Circuit titles

-2022: Major & top 100 debuts
+2022: Major debut, top 100

 Nosková at the 2022 French Open where she made her main-draw debut.

 She made her major main-draw debut at the French Open as a qualifier, making her the youngest Czech player to compete at a major since Nicole Vaidišová (17 years 127 days) at the 2006 US Open and the youngest player to qualify for the tournament since 16-year-old Michelle Larcher de Brito in 2009.
 In the first round of the main draw, she faced US Open champion Emma Raducanu and lost, after winning the first set.
 The following week, she reached the semifinals of the WTA 125 Makarska International Championships.

 In July, she won her first 100k title, at the Reinert Open defeating Ysaline Bonaventure in the final.
 Three weeks later, she entered her first WTA Tour semifinal at the Prague Open but lost to compatriot and later champion, Marie Bouzková.
 However, she marked her first top 50 win defeating Alizé Cornet, in the second round.
 This result led her into the top 100 for the first time, at world No. 94 becoming the youngest woman in the top 100, a distinction Coco Gauff had held since October 2019.
 By reaching the semifinals, she became the youngest Czech woman to reach a tour-level semifinal since Vaidišová (17 years, 189 days) in Linz in 2006.

 At the US Open, she competed in her second qualifying for a major and advanced to the main draw with three qualifying wins.
 In the second round, she defeated former top-10 player Eugenie Bouchard.
-However, was beaten in the first round of the main draw by Bouzková in a three-set match.
+However, she was beaten in the first round of the main draw by Bouzková in a three-set match.